-Finding files in Linux is not a big deal.
-There are plenty of free and open source graphical utilities available on the market.
-In my opinion, finding files from command line is much easier and faster.
-We already knew how to find and sort files based on access and modification date and time.
-Today, we will see how to find files based on their permissions in Unix-like operating systems.
+Finding files from command line in Linux is much easier and faster.
+We already discussed how to find and sort files based on access and modification date and time.
+Today, we will see how to find files based on their permissions in Linux and Unix-like operating systems.

 Now let us find the files based on their permissions.